MarcinBieniek/Fullstack-NoticeBoard/README.md

 ## Description

-Real Estate agency website with interactive map.
-Fronend coded in SASS/React, backend made with NodeJS, Express & MongoDB.
-Service allows to register/login user and make CRUD operations on real estate offers.
-Each offer is presented in map component with direct location.
+Real estate agency website integrated with interactive map.
+Frontend coded in SASS/React; backend made with NodeJS, Express and MongoDB.
+The service allows users to register/login and perform CRUD operations on real estate offers.
+Each offer is presented on a map component with a direct location.

 ## Demo